RaVeR76/BubbleBobbleBonkers/README.md

 #### User Story : I want to enjoy a aesthetically pleasing game which is easy to navigate around

 * **Plan**
+I am going to build this on mobile first as I know this will be the most difficult due to size restrictions.
+I want to have a smooth flowing game that the user can play over & over again.
+As I progress through the screen sizes, I can add more content to make it look more retro.
+The tiles will turn on touch, hold, then turn back unless there has been a match.
+I want this movement to be easy on the eye & look awesomely animated.
+Nice vibrant colours based on the original game will hopefully make it fun & indulging.

 * **Implementation**